hodgettsp/cesR/README.md

 ## Using the Package

 The `ces package` provides access to the CES Surveys through the use of a function call `get_ces(srvy)`.
-Where variable `srvy` is an associated survey code entered as a caharacter string.
+Where variable `srvy` is an associated survey code entered as either a character string or index call.
 On a call, the `ces package` wiil create a data object for the requested survey.
 Survey code calls can be found in the table provided below.
 On a call, the `ces package` will additonally print out the citation for the called survey dataset.
+Additionally, it is possible to lookup the survey codes within the package through the function call `get_cescodes()`.
+This function requires no variables and prints out a data frame with the survey codes and associated calls.
+The resulting printed data frame provides survey call codes that can be copied and used with the `get_ces()` function to create a data frame for a requested survey.

 ### Examples

 ```
-devtools::install_github("hodegttsp/ces")
+devtools::install_github("hodgettsp/ces")

 library(ces)
 library(labelled)